dlc48/setwidth/README.md

 <h2>Description</h2>

-This package automatically sets `options("width")` when using R in terminal windows on OSX or Unix-like OSes and resizing the terminal.
-It may be useful if `options(setWidthOnResize=TRUE)` does not work as expected.
+This package automatically sets `options("width")` when using R in terminal windows on OSX primarily (but on Unix-like OSes too) and resizing the terminal (e.g., iTerm2 on OSX).
+It may be useful if `options(setWidthOnResize=TRUE)` does not work properly for any reason.

-This package should not be used with graphical interfaces such as Windows RGui, RStudio, RKward, JGR, Rcmdr, or any other interface that handles R output on its own.
-The functions only work if R is compiled for Unix systems (including OSX) and run interactively in a terminal emulator (e.g., iTerm2 on OSX).
+This package should not be used with graphical interfaces such as RStudio, RKward, JGR, Rcmdr, or any other interface that handles R output on its own, or when using R via remote sessions (like via a ssh connection, for example).
+The functions only work if R runs interactively in a terminal emulator.
 The terminal emulator may be called by a text editor like Vim, Gedit, Kate, or Geany.

 <h2>Installation instructions</h2>

-To install the dotfunctions package from GitHub run
+To install the 'setwidth' package from GitHub run

 ```r
 install.packages("devtools")